jrviz/Zehnder-Q-ESPHome/README.md

 # Zehnder-Q-ESPHome
-Customisation and instructions for project created by @yoziru
+Customisation and instructions for Home Assistant ESPHome project created by @yoziru which provides an integration with Zehnder Q-series MVHR units.

 This is work in progress